 Innovative Plastic Packaging

 A recent study from Trucost, “Plastics and Sustainability: A Valuation of Environmental Benefits, Costs, and Opportunities for Continuous Improvement,” compares the environmental costs of using plastics to alternative materials.
 The study found that replacing plastics in consumer products and packaging with a mix of alternative materials that provide the same function would increase environmental costs from $139 billion to $533 billion annually.
 That’s because strong, lightweight plastics help us do more with less material, which provides environmental benefits throughout the lifecycle of plastic products and packaging.
-Trucost also identifies opportunities to help further lower the environmental costs of using plastics in consumer goods and packaging, such as by increasing the use of lower-carbon electricity in plastics production, adopting lower-emission transport modes, developing even more efficient plastic packaging, and increasing recycling and energy conversion of post-use plastics to help curb ocean litter and conserve resources.
+The Trucost study also identifies opportunities to help further lower the environmental costs of using plastics in consumer goods and packaging, such as:

 America’s Plastics MakersTM stand with scientists and policy makers who have found that effective solutions require actions to improve litter prevention, recycling, and other waste management infrastructure, along with strong regional and international partnerships.

 Since 2011, plastics makers have been partners in many efforts to research and prevent marine debris around the world under our “Declaration of the Global Plastics Solutions for Solutions on Marine Litter,” which has been signed by 75 plastics associations in 40 countries.
 The Declaration focuses on education, public policy, best practices, plastics recycling and recovery, plastic pellet containment, and research.
 The 2017 Progress Report lists 355 projects that have been completed or are in progress in various parts of the world since the effort began.